Asma Mahar

 OverviewAI-generated summary

-Asma Mahar's research focuses on the design and implementation of readout interface circuits for sensors, particularly Hall-effect sensors.
-Her work addresses the bandwidth limitations of these sensors, aiming to achieve higher frequency response for applications in power electronics and current sensing.
-Recent publications detail interfaces capable of handling DC to 42.8 MHz bandwidths, utilizing techniques such as feedforward compensation and notch filters.
+Asma Mahar's research focuses on the development of readout interface circuits for Hall-effect sensors.
+Her work investigates methods to enhance the bandwidth and gain of these interfaces for applications in power electronics and low-power systems.
+Recent publications detail the design of circuits capable of sensing currents from DC up to 42.8 MHz, utilizing techniques such as feedforward compensation and multiple signal paths.

 Metrics